hdahlheim/dahlheim.ch/content/_index.en.md

 I’m a Software Developer based in Basel, Switzerland.

-I work as backend developer at the Swiss online magazine [Republik.ch](https://republik.ch) Previously I worked as full stack developer at a Swiss web hosting company.
+I work as backend developer at the Swiss online magazine [Republik.ch](https://republik.ch) Previously I worked as a full stack developer at a Swiss web hosting company.

 I do most of my development in Elixir, Go and JavaScript/TypeScript.